-In 1882, Tiffany began work on a fifty-seven room home on Seventy-Second Street in New York City for the extended Tiffany family.
+In 1882, Tiffany began work on a fifty-seven room home on Seventysecond Street in New York City for the extended Tiffany family.
 Ladies' Home Journal (November 1900) some years later would call it, "The Most Artistic House in New York City."
 In this personal project, he developed a highly imaginative vision that mixed and mingled historical and exotic sources, creating a coherent, artfully blended interior.
 The decorations in Tiffany's apartment included such splendid elements as the Magnolia leaded-glass bay window and handcarved teak doors from India, both now in the Morse collection, as well the innovative application of Japanese tsuba (sword guards) as ornamentation.

 Tiffany made trips to St. Augustine, Florida, during this time hoping to improve his wife's ailing health.
 Here he continued his quest of beauty, turning to the relatively modern invention of portable photography.
 From his many fine photographic studies of St. Augustine, he later executed paintings.
 May tragically succumbed to her illness in 1884.
-In 1885, Tiffany opened the Tiffany Glass Company.
-He continued to design interiors and also increased production of the individual objects with which he adorned those rooms.
-In 1886, Tiffany married Louise Wakeman Knox.